PybloBenavides/pablobenavides.site/content/pages/about.md

 Second of all: I want to bring back to life the good old Blog, share my professional and somehow unique career with whoever wants to read it.
 This is a personal project to defy my writting skills and to give order and purpose to my personal free time projects.

 **About the webpage:**<br><br>
 This webpage is built using [pelican](https://blog.getpelican.com/), uses [MinimalXY theme](https://github.com/petrnohejl/MinimalXY) by petrnoehjl and is hosted freely at [Github Pages](https://pages.github.com/).
+You can find the full source code for this project [here](https://github.com/PybloBenavides/pablobenavides.site).